 The non-executive directors (the "Non-Executive Directors" and each, a "Non-Executive Director") of Merus N.V. (the "Company") shall receive cash and equity compensation as set forth in this Non-Executive Director Compensation Program (this "Program").
 The compensation described in this Program shall be paid or be made, as applicable, automatically and without further action of the Board of Directors (the "Board") or the general meeting of shareholders (the "General Meeting") of the Company, to each Non-Executive Director who is entitled to receive such cash or equity compensation, unless such Non-Executive Director declines the receipt of such cash or equity compensation by written notice to the Company.
 This Program shall remain in effect until it is revised or rescinded by further action taken by the Board at the recommendation of the Compensation Committee.
 This Program may be amended, modified or terminated at any time by action taken by the Board at the recommendation of the Compensation Committee.
-The terms and conditions of this Program shall supersede any prior cash and/or equity compensation arrangements for service as a Non-Executive Director (or as a supervisory director) between the Company and any of its Non-Executive Directors.
+Except as otherwise provided in this Program with respect to Observers (as defined below), the terms and conditions of this Program shall supersede any prior cash and/or equity compensation arrangements for service as a Non-Executive Director (or as a supervisory director) between the Company and any of its Non-Executive Directors.